michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 58

-1. To the chief Musician, Al–taschith, Michtam of David.Do ye indeed speak righteousness, O congregation? do ye judge uprightly, O ye sons of men?Al–taschith…: or, Destroy notMichtam: or, A golden Psalm
+1. To the chief Musician, Al–taschith, Michtam of David.Do ye indeed speak righteousness, O congregation? do ye judge uprightly, O ye sons of men?

 2. Yea, in heart ye work wickedness; ye weigh the violence of your hands in the earth.

-3. The wicked are estranged from the womb: they go astray as soon as they be born, speaking lies.as soon…: Heb. from the belly
+3. The wicked are estranged from the womb: they go astray as soon as they be born, speaking lies.

-4. Their poison is like the poison of a serpent: they are like the deaf adder that stoppeth her ear;like the poison: Heb. according to the likeness, etcadder: or, asp
+4. Their poison is like the poison of a serpent: they are like the deaf adder that stoppeth her ear;

-5. Which will not hearken to the voice of charmers, charming never so wisely.charming…: or, be the charmer never so cunning
+5. Which will not hearken to the voice of charmers, charming never so wisely.

 6. Break their teeth, O God, in their mouth: break out the great teeth of the young lions, O Lord.